encoresky/PHP-Go-Encryption-Decryption-FFI/README.md

 - You should see the decrypted data printed to the console.

 ## Conclusion ##
-we explored a unique approach to data encryption and decryption by bridging the gap between two powerful programming languages: PHP and Golang, using the PHP FFI (Foreign Function Interface) function.
-By leveraging the strengths of both languages, we achieved a robust and secure data encryption and decryption process.
+In this exploration, we took a unique approach to data encryption and decryption, bridging the gap between two powerful programming languages: PHP and Golang.
+Using the PHP FFI (Foreign Function Interface) function allowed us to leverage the strengths of both languages, resulting in a robust and secure encryption and decryption process.